top of page

 Welcome to the

-First International Slavic Film Festival
+First International Slavic Film

 The Slavic International Film Festival in Los Angeles invites filmmakers of Slavic heritage to submit their work.